-- What is required to safely plan and run an outdoor activity? - What environmental issues are impacting South Australia and how can they be managed? - How does outdoor recreation have an impact on natural environments? - How can I improve my practical skills during outdoor activities?
+What is required to safely plan and run an outdoor activity?

+· What environmental issues are impacting South Australia and how can they be managed?

+• How does outdoor recreation have an impact on natural environments?

+How can I improve my practical skills during outdoor activities?

-School Assessment: Assessment Type 1: Assessment Type 2: About Natural Environments (Revegetation project, Ecology of Bool Lagoon) - 20% Experiences in Natural Environments (Planning, participation and reflection of Group activities and Self-Reliant Camp) - 50% External Assessment: Assessment Type 3: Connections with Natural Environments (External Investigation of environmental issues) - 30%
+School Assessment: Assessment Type 1: About Natural Environments (Revegetation project, Ecology of Naracoorte Creek) - 20% participation and reflection of Group activities and Self-Reliant Camp) - 50%

+Assessment Type 2: Experiences in Natural Environments (Planning, issues) - 30%